-Ultimately, we want the pupils to grow and develop spiritually, morally, academically, socially, and culturally.
+Ultimately, we want our pupils to grow and develop spiritually, morally, academically, socially, and culturally.
 We are hopeful that through FIA, the graduates of More House will emerge committed to promoting social justice for all and working towards the Common Good of all.

 An important part of this is our charitable fundraising, an aspect of our education of which we are particularly proud.
 We feel that an important part of our Catholic ethos is to ensure that the privileges that we are fortunate to experience are shared with others.

 Each form is responsible for a fundraising event per term, with members of the class choosing the recipient charities.
 Often a form will develop a relationship with a particular organisation and continue to donate to them over successive events.
 Other events may be run as a response to national or world crisis appeals such as our most recent fundraising event for India where our pupils ran an extremely successful ice lolly sale that generated much needed funds for UNICEF’s COVID relief programme for India.

 Our pupils take ownership and pride in their form assemblies and these are often based around charities that the pupils feel passionate about and would like to help.
 We understand the importance not only of giving monetary aid, but also of raising awareness as to the background of problems and the work various charities undertake.
 This year assemblies have focused on CAFOD, local food banks, Cardinal Hume Centre, to name a few.